 - People are dying right now

-- All become Threat Multipliers — Global Warming as a National Security issue
+- THREAT MULTIPLIER — Global Warming as a National Security issue

 - Syria as a possible example